-The action of the SBOE is subject to judicial review in the form of a de novo appeal to the Chancery Court in the county where the disputed assessment was made or in the Chancery Court of Davidson, Washington, Knox, Hamilton, Madison or Shelby Counties, whichever county is closest in mileage to the situs of the property.
+The action of the SBOE is subject to judicial review in the chancery court in the county where the disputed assessment was made or in the Chancery Court of Davidson, Washington, Knox, Hamilton, Madison or Shelby Counties, whichever county is closest in mileage to the situs of the property.
 If the property is located in Knox, Hamilton or Shelby Counties, the petition for review may also be filed in Davidson County.
 The petition for review must be filed within sixty (60) days after entry of the SBOE's final order.
-The de novo nature of the appeal means the parties can introduce additional evidence and testimony before the court rather than having the court's decision based solely on the record developed before the SBOE.
+The judicial review consists of a new hearing in the chancery court based upon the administrative record and any additional or supplemental evidence which either party wishes to introduce.
+In other words, the parties can introduce additional evidence and testimony before the court rather than having the court's decision based solely on the record developed before the SBOE.
 The filing of a petition for judicial review does not stay enforcement of the SBOE's decision.
 See T.C.A. §§ 67-5-1511 and 4-5-322.
 See also Richardson v.
 Tennessee Assessment Appeals Commission, 828 S.W.2d 403 (Tenn.
 Ct.
 App.
 1991).